Logiqx/gps-details/docs/devices/garmin/power/README.md

 What is immediately apparent when doing some basic testing of the fenix 9 series is that "GPS only" appears to have gone, and so has the traditional "all systems".
 The new GNSS configurations include the following:

 - All + Multi-Band
-- Auto Select - All + Multi-Band, or All Systems
+- Auto Select - All + Multi-Band, or All Systems, or GPS + Galileo
 - GPS + Galileo

-Note: The "auto select" mode sometimes stops using GLONASS, which is referred to as "constellation shedding" by [the5krunner](https://the5krunner.com/).
+Note: The "Auto Select" mode sometimes stops using GLONASS, which is referred to as "constellation shedding" by [the5krunner](https://the5krunner.com/).

-It is also important to note the battery saving modes can also reduce the recording frequency of track points, despite the "every second" recording interval.
+It is also important to note that battery saving modes can also reduce the recording frequency of track points, despite the "every second" recording interval.
 The "extended battery" mode sometimes records track points every 2 seconds,  and "max battery" sometimes records track points every 5 seconds.

 There may be some other subtle behaviours that are yet to be observed and documented.